 All staff on Fluvius OV's pay-roll is, however, fully integrated into the organisational scheme and the different teams of the operating company Fluvius System Operator.
 The distinction between Fluvius System Operator and Fluvius OV was created solely for reasons of employment legislation.
-It should be pointed out that there will be no future growth in the number of staff at Fluvius OV, since no new statutory employees are or will be hired by Fluvius.
+It should be pointed out that there will be no future growth in the number of staff, since no new statutory employees are or will be hired by Fluvius OV.
 Fluvius OV will cease to exist as soon as the last statutory employee leaves the company through retirement or otherwise.

-At 30 June 2021, Fluvius OV employed 735 employees (i.e., 707.63 full-time equivalents).
+At 31 December 2021, Fluvius OV employed 717 employees (i.e., 691.93 full-time equivalents).